zmaril/d3-bootstrap-plugins/readme.md

 Viola!
 Tooltips!
 Popovers!
 ## Current TODOS
-* Add in better defaults
+* Add in better defaults.
-* Get the animations going
+* Get the animated fading going.
+* Divorce tooltips from popovers.
+Make them both call the same/ positioning and eventing method, but have them pass in the created html.
+* Get easy voronoi detection working without breaking everything.
 * Write some tests.
 * Use it in production.